Little Mix kick off UK edition of One World: Together At Home

 He then discussed mace masks, hand sanitiser vs soap and water, social-distancing, receiving packaging in the UK and hugging parents, as video questions came in from kids across the UK.

+Adorable: Dr Ranj discussed mace masks, hand sanitiser vs soap and water, social-distancing, and hugging parents, as video questions came in from kids across the UK

-After Dr Ranj dished out his advice, Rag’N’Bone Man, 35, (real name Rory Charles Graham) was introduced by Clara Amfo.
+After Dr Ranj dished out his advice, Rag’N’Bone Man (real name Rory Charles Graham) was introduced by Clara Amfo.

 ‘This is a message for NHS staff for key workers, for anyone putting themselves out there on the front line, thank you so much,’ said the talented singer.